kenter7317/Ann/README.md

 [![ae2f-workflow](https://github.com/ae2f/Ann/actions/workflows/cmake-test.yml/badge.svg?branch=main)](https://github.com/ae2f/Ann/actions/workflows/cmake-test.yml)

+> This project has been migrated to [codeberg.org](https://codeberg.org/ae2f/Ann).
+> You will still be able to access to upstream with github page.

 > ANN interfaces with basic implementation for example.
 > GPU acceleration backend is in plan to be shifted to vulkan.
 > Currently no GPU acceleration is supported.